avrittrohwer/Helpful-Steve/README.md

 Commands:
   help: Here is a help message.
   command1: This is command one.
+  multiLineComment: |
+    This will appear
+    as it looks
 ```

 Typing `!help` in discord would trigger Helpful-Steve to respond with `Here is a help message.`